-About 200,000 Canadian have reported having Inflammatory Bowel Disease (IBD) and the prevalence is increasing.
+About 200,000 Canadians report having Inflammatory Bowel Disease (IBD) and it is becoming more prevalent.

-Inflammatory Bowel Disease is an umbrella term used for two separate diseases, ulcerative colitis and Crohn's disease.
-They have slightly different characteristics but very similar contributing factors, and thus treatment protocols.
+Inflammatory Bowel Disease is an umbrella term used for two separate conditions: ulcerative colitis and Crohn’s disease.
+They have slightly different characteristics, but very similar contributing factors, and thus treatment protocols.

-I pointed out that one of the biggest barriers to healing is failure to address the mind-body connection.
-It is the factor that is most often ignored.
+I pointed out that one of the biggest barriers to healing is failure to address the mind-body connection, a factor that is most often ignored.

 “There are butterflies in my stomach.”